kokspflanze/PServerCMS/docs/general-setup/DONATE.md

 ### Config

-Go to `config/autoload/payment.local.php` and add the following. (be careful, it could be possible that you have to merge your existing payment config with the payop parts)
+Go to `config/autoload/payment.local.php` and add the following. (be careful, it could be possible that you have to merge your existing payment config with the maxigame parts)

 ```php
 <?php